Folds in the skin

 Those are permanent folds.

-Of course, when a fold becomes permanent, the trajectory and placement of its components become altered and this affects their performance.
+Certainly, when a fold becomes permanent, the trajectory and position of its components are altered, and this affects their performance.

 Main health problems caused by cutaneous folds